zakaria-jouhari/stm32-ibus-motor-driver-firmware/README.md

 - Test with the wheels off the ground and the motor supply current-limited before running the vehicle on the ground.
 - Verify that turning the transmitter off causes both motors to stop and the debug console to report a failsafe state.
 - Confirm the arm/disarm button behaves as expected before relying on it.

-## Further reading

-See `RC_DRIVE_NOTES.md` in this repository for the full design log, including the iBUS frame format, motor controller pinout, PWM configuration, and known open issues.